georgeflanagin/parsec4/README.md

 ### Selectable string parsing

+*NOTE: This section will only make sense to users of Parsec 3.3*

 The `string` parser in Parsec 3.3 tried to match the first n characters of the text shred to the parser's datum.
 This leads to some unexpected behavior when there is a partial match of n characters where n is less